Venzory/Venzory/docs/operations/HEALTH_CHECK_REPORT.md

 ## Executive Summary

-The Remcura V2 codebase has successfully completed a comprehensive health check and cleanup.
+The Venzory codebase has successfully completed a comprehensive health check and cleanup.
 The Go-ready architecture with repositories and services is correctly implemented and consistently used throughout the application.

 **Key Findings**:
 - ✅ TypeScript compilation: **PASSED** (0 errors)